fbokhari7/pizzastore/README.md

 # pizzastore
 It is a SQL file that generates relational DB schema for a pizza store.
 Schema can be used for data science projects.
 I plan to add data import files to the repo.

-                Data Dictionary
+Data Dictionary below provides overview of each table's structure, including the column names, data types, and descriptions.

 | Table Name       | Column Name          | Data Type          | Description                                         |
 |------------------|----------------------|--------------------|-----------------------------------------------------|
 | Customers        | CustomerID           | INT, PRIMARY KEY   | Unique identifier for a customer.                    |